WeslyQuilendireno/StayWithMeh/README.md

 - Chose **Tailwind CSS via CDN** for rapid prototyping — will consider build pipeline later
 - Using **User Secrets** locally and **Environment Variables** for deployment
 - Room images stored in `wwwroot/images/` — will evaluate Supabase Storage for production
-- Python microservice planned for Week 4-5 after core booking flow is complete
+- Python microservice planned for Week 4–5 after core booking flow is complete
-- Repository visibility: **Private** (contains hotel management logic)

 ---

-*Last updated: May 31, 2026*
+*Last updated: June 1, 2026*
 *Next update: End of Week 2*